EternaleapFromPit/rust-switcher/docs/spec.md

 ## Notifications and errors

 - Info notifications use tray balloon where possible.
-- Error notifications are queued and drained on the UI thread.
+- Error notifications are queued and drained on the UI thread via a single entry point.
 - Fallback for tray failure is MessageBoxW.
+- Notifications must not block hotkey critical paths.

 ## Logging

 Current behavior:
 - A tracing subscriber is installed on startup.
 - Logs are written to ./logs/output.log with hourly rotation.
-- This currently happens in all build modes.

 Planned change (tracked in roadmap):
 - Disable file logging in release builds by default, or gate it behind a feature or env var.